-113 Ukiah, City of.
+112 Ukiah, City of.
 2022.
 Ukiah 2040 General Plan Environment and Sustainability Element. https://ukiah2040.com/images/docs/202212_release/UKGP_EntireGP.pdf (accessed January 2025).

-19 Utilities and Service Systems Less than Significant Potentially Less than with Significant Mitigation Significant Nο Impact Incorporated Impact Impact Would the project: a.
-Require or result in the relocation or construction of new or expanded water. wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b.
-Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years?
-Result in a determination by the waste water treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? d.
+19 Utilities and Service Systems

+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: а.
+Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b.
+Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? • C. Result in a determination by the waste water treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? d.
 Generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? e.
-Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? • a.

-a.
 Would the project require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects?